Fall Tablescapes to Create a Memorable Dinner Party

 Set the foundation with linen

-Luxury tablescapes begin with textiles.
-Instead of a standard white cloth, consider linen in muted earth tones, or a tailored wool runner for a fall-forward touch.
+Textiles are the starting point for every tablescape scheme.
+Instead of a standard white cloth, consider linen or cotton in muted earth tones, in a botanical print.
 Napkins are an opportunity to add another layer of color or texture, think fringed linen, velvet, or hand-embroidered cotton.

 Layering textiles adds depth.
 A textured runner over a tablecloth, or placemats in natural materials like leather or rattan paired with linen napkins, creates visual interest without clutter.